Theresa-o/icecreamtruck/README.md

 - CreateFoodItemSerializer: Serializes data for creating a new food item.
 - SaleSerializer: Serializes sales data.

+## API Schema
+This project includes an API schema that defines the structure of your API endpoints.
+The API schema can be accessed as follows:

+- API Schema: /api/schema/
+-  API Documentation: /api/schema/docs

+These endpoints can be used to understand the structure and functionality of the API.

 ## API Endpoints
 The system provides the following API endpoints:
 -